Would I Lie to You? (Australian game show)

 Would I Lie to You? (informally abbreviated as WILTY; also known as Would I Lie to You?
 Australia) is an Australian comedy panel game show based on the British game show of the same name.
 It premiered on Network 10 on 28 February 2022.
 In September 2022, it was announced that the show had been renewed for a second series which would premiere in 2023, with Charlie Pickering replacing comedian Chris Taylor as a regular team captain.

+At their 2024 Upfronts, Channel 10 announced that the show would not be returning in 2024.

 Format

 Rounds

 In all rounds, the scoring system is the same: teams gain a point for correctly guessing whether a statement is true or not, but if they guess incorrectly the opposing team gets a point.
 Some questions are edited out during post-production, however the scores were re-recorded to reflect only the questions which had made the edit and not the whole recording.